afr114/rsvp/README.md

 6. Launch server by typing `rails s` into the terminal and going to `localhost:3000` in your browser

 ###Technologies Used
-This app relies on Ruby on Rails, PostgreSQL, Action Mailer (with MailGun), and Bootstrap.
+This app relies on Ruby on Rails, PostgreSQL, Action Mailer (with MailGun), Bootstrap, and the Hotel APIs provided by Expedia.

 ###Legal

-Copyright (c) 2015 Shannon Mulloy, Aileen Cacayorin, Caterina Paun, Abdul Rahimi, Jake Glassman, and Austin Kincaid
+Copyright (c) 2015 Shannon Mulloy, Aileen Cacayorin, Abdul Rahimi, Jake Glassman, and Austin Kincaid

 This software is licensed under the MIT license.